jnjerin/sca-devops-project/README.md

 In this project we will deploy a 3-tier application to an EC2 server using a CI/CD pipeline set up on Jenkins.
-On the EC2 instance we have the following installed
+On the EC2 instance we will have the following installed

 - Jenkins
 - Docker